-Remark: Values are presented as mean ± standard deviation (SD).
+Values are presented as mean ± standard deviation (SD).
 Unc denotes uncertainty of sprouting, UnifSp denotes uniformity of sprouting, and VarSpr denotes variance of sprouting time.
 Values followed by the same letter do not differ significantly at the 5% significance level according to Tukey's Honestly Significant Difference (HSD) test.

 The interaction significantly affected UNC (p < 0.05; Table 4) but did not affect UnifSp or VarSpr.
 The lowest UNC was observed with H₂O₂ without vernalization (2.61 ± 0.12 bits), which was not significantly different from GA₃ without vernalization (2.96 ± 0.19 bits), the absence of plant growth regulator with 10°C vernalization (3.43 ± 0.14 bits), or H₂O₂ with 10°C vernalization (3.41 ± 0.12 bits), but was significantly different from the control (3.44 ± 0.22 bits) and the remaining treatments (3.31 to 3.69 bits).
 UnifSp ranged from 4.68 ± 0.55 to 11.36 ± 0.52 days, and VarSpr ranged from 3.18 ± 0.56 to 17.53 ± 2.05 days², with no significant differences among treatments.

 The combined application of H₂O₂ and short-duration vernalization resulted in a greater acceleration of sprouting than either treatment alone.
 This finding indicates that both interventions likely target the same rate-limiting step in dormancy release, specifically the abscisic acid/gibberellic acid (ABA/GA) balance, through complementary redox and thermal signals.
 This occurs through two complementary mechanisms, a redox signal and a thermal signal.
-This interpretation aligns with Bailly (2019), who reports that accumulation of reactive oxygen species (ROS) promotes ABA degradation and enhances GA signaling, thereby lowering the physiological threshold for reactivation.
+This interpretation aligns with Bailly (2019), who reported that accumulation of reactive oxygen species (ROS) promotes ABA degradation and enhances GA signaling, thereby lowering the physiological threshold for reactivation.
 When this threshold is already reduced by cold exposure, a lower exogenous H₂O₂ input is sufficient to induce sprouting.
 This accounts for the disproportionately large response observed with the combined treatment compared to a simple additive effect.

 The reduced sprouting performance observed after 10°C of vernalization compared to 5 days, despite identical H₂O₂ treatment, suggests that prolonged cold exposure shifted the internal redox balance beyond its optimal range rather than further enhancing it.
 This result aligns with the oxidative window for germination described by Bailly et al. (2008), in which ROS levels within a specific range promote reactivation, while levels outside this range do not.
 Extended vernalization likely increased antioxidant enzyme activity, thereby partially neutralizing the H₂O₂ signal and shifting the redox status outside the productive window.
 These findings confirm that the interaction is genuinely optimal-dependent, rather than merely reflecting the fact that increased cold exposure yields better outcomes.

 The comparatively weaker effect of GA₃ relative to H₂O₂, particularly in the absence of vernalization, indicates that GA₃ likely acts downstream of ROS-mediated dormancy alleviation rather than serving as an independent trigger.
-This interpretation is supported by Shu et al. (2016), who describe germination as governed by two interacting hormonal phases, with GA-driven germination proceeding only after the ABA-dominated phase begins to dismantle.
-Oracz & Stawska (2016) further note that the effectiveness of phytohormone signaling depends on tissue ROS status.
+This interpretation is supported by Shu et al. (2016), who described germination as governed by two interacting hormonal phases, with GA-driven germination proceeding only after the ABA-dominated phase begins to dismantle.
+Oracz & Stawska (2016) further noted that the effectiveness of phytohormone signaling depends on tissue ROS status.
 Therefore, GA₃ is most effective as an accelerant in a system already primed for dormancy release, rather than as a primary dormancy-breaking agent.